miraclestyle/codespaces-template/README.md

 ## Introduction

-This is a simple standard dev container template repo.
+This is a simple standard dev container template repo with several opinionated git and VSCode customizations.

 ## Requirements